hardhats/vista-install-docs/InstallVistAOnGTM.rst

     $ mkdir r g j o

+ | Aside: Fidelity (the company behind GT.M) recommends versioning objects
+ | and global directories to allow for rolling upgrades.
+I personally don't
+ | think this is necessary for VistA.
+More details can be found at the
+ | `GT.M Acculturation Workshop <https://sourceforge.net/projects/fis-gtm/files/GT.M%20Acculturation%20Workshop/>`_.

+ | Another aside: Various people in the VistA community create another directory
+ | called "p" for patches, so that you can apply unix style "patches" to routines
+ | in the "r" directory and not overwrite the original routine.
+The intent is
+ | reasonable, but what what almost always happens is that I get calls or emails
+ | on why aren't my changes showing up.
+VistA tools (KIDS, Fileman, VPE) are all
+ | written just expecting a single routine list.

 At this point, we need to create an environment file that we will need to source in order to tell GT.M where are our routines and globals are.
 The reason we need to do this is simple: GT.M bases its operations almost entirely on